Architectural theory: Contemporary

 Since 2000, architectural theory has also had to face the rapid rise of urbanism and globalization.
 By developing a new understanding of the city, many theorists developed new understandings of the urban conditions of our planet (E.G. Rem Koolhaas's Bigness).
 Interests in fragmentation and architecture as transient objects further affected such thinking (e.g. the concern for employing high technology), but also related to general concerns such as ecology, mass media, and economism.

 In the past decade, there has been the emergence of the so-called "Digital" Architecture.
 Several currents and design methodologies are being developed simultaneously, some of which reinforce each other, whereas others work in opposition.
 One of these trends is Biomimicry, which is the process of examining nature, its models, systems, processes, and elements, to emulate or take inspiration from them in order to solve human problems.
 Architects also design organic-looking buildings in the attempt to develop a new formal language.
 Another trend is the exploration of those computational techniques that are influenced by algorithms relevant to biological processes and sometimes referred to as Digital morphogenesis.
 Trying to utilize Computational creativity in architecture, Genetic algorithms developed in computer science are used to evolve designs on a computer, and some of these are proposed and built as actual structures.
 Since these new architectural tendencies emerged, many theorists and architects have been working on these issues, developing theories and ideas such as Patrick Schumacher's Parametricism.

-Contemporary architecture's theoretical world is plural and multicolored.
-There are different dominant schools of architectural theory which are based on linguistic analysis, philosophy, post-structuralism, or cultural theory.
-For instance, there is emerging interest in the re-discovery of the post-modernist project Sam Jacob, in the definition of new radical tendencies of architecture and its implication in the development of cities (Pier Vittorio Aureli), in the embrace of the idea of discipline and in a new formalist approach to architecture through the appropriation of concepts from the Object Oriented philosophy.
-It is too early, however, to say whether any of these explorations will have widespread or lasting impact on architecture.
+The theoretical world of contemporary architecture is plural and multifaceted.
+There are different dominant schools of architectural theory, which are based on linguistic analysis, philosophy, post-structuralism, or cultural theory.
+For instance, there is emerging interest in the re-discovery of the post-modernist project (Sam Jacob), in the definition of new radical tendencies of architecture and its implication in the development of cities (Pier Vittorio Aureli), in the embrace of the idea of discipline and in a new formalist approach to architecture through the appropriation of concepts from the Object Oriented philosophy.
+Theories and ideas, such as Patrick Schumacher's Parametricism, a style in contemporary architecture and design that utilizes computational design tools and algorithms to create complex, fluid, and adaptable forms, and Mohammad Habib Reza's New Contextualism, which advocates a layered, justice-oriented, and regenerative approach to architectural and urban design, further reflect the diversity of perspectives.
+It is too early, however, to say whether any of these explorations will have a widespread or lasting impact on architecture.